 Canterbury Bulldogs vs Manly Sea Eagles 31-6

-After a dominant performance in their NRL season opener, the Manly Sea Eagles left the Canterbury Bulldogs in disarray with a 31-6 victory.
-Tom Trbojevic and Daly Cherry-Evans were the stars of the game, leading their team to a convincing win.
-Trbojevic, who had been out since May due to a shoulder injury, scored a try and assisted in two more, while Cherry-Evans recorded a hat-trick of tries and a field goal.
+Following a commanding display in the initial match of their NRL campaign, the Manly Sea Eagles dismantled the Canterbury Bulldogs with a resounding 31-6 win.
+Tom Trbojevic and Daly Cherry-Evans shone brightly, steering their team towards a decisive victory.
+Trbojevic, returning to action after a shoulder injury sidelined him since May, contributed with a try and two assists, whereas Cherry-Evans achieved a hat-trick of tries in addition to a field goal.

 Coach Cameron Ciraldo expressed disappointment with his team’s performance, calling some of their errors “unacceptable.”
 These included a kick out on the full by five-eighth Matt Burton, an inexplicable pass to Viliame Kikau on the last tackle resulting in a kick out on the full, and a dropped ball by Josh Addo-Carr that was scooped up by Jake Trbojevic.
 The sin-binning of Bulldogs halfback Kyle Flanagan with five minutes left in the first half for a professional foul also proved critical.